 Brandless is a direct to consumer groceries and home essentials company that sells over 300 “brandless” food and household items at the low cost of $3 each.

-By cutting out the middlemen and unnecessary expenses, Brandless says they’re able to offer high-quality foods and products for 40% to 370% less than the cost of comparable brands without a direct to consumer business model.
+By cutting out the middlemen and unnecessary expenses, Brandless says they’re able to offer high-quality foods and products for far less than the cost of comparable brands without a direct to consumer business model.
 These comparable brands cost 40% to 370% more, according to Brandless.

 This innovative direct to consumer leader has even coined their own term for the costs of unnecessary middlemen: “BrandTax™,” which they refer to as “the hidden costs you pay for a national brand.”

 Brandless offers products in the categories of food and beverage, home and office supplies, health and beauty, and personal care.
-Brandless also helps consumers filter and find the product attributes most important to them, such as: certified organic, gluten-free, non-GMO, vegan, no added sugar, and certified kosher.
+Brandless also helps consumers filter and find the product attributes most important to them, including certified organic, gluten-free, non-GMO, vegan, no added sugar, and certified kosher.

 Launched in July of 2017, Brandless is based in San Francisco and Minneapolis.
 By offering over 200 high-quality food and household items priced at the low cost of $3 each, Brandless is living up to its motto: “Better stuff, fewer dollars.
 It’s that simple.”

 With their heavy focus on product quality and low prices, this direct to consumer foods and goods site has coined their own term for the costs of unnecessary middlemen: “BrandTax™.”
 On the company’s site, they explain this concept further: